It’s a Sunday, which means it’s time for me to round-up a rabble of recent Linux releases that didn’t get a mention during the week just gone.

 flatpak install --from https://flathub.org/repo/appstream/com.visualstudio.code.flatpakref

-Other app releases:
+Other recent app releases: